AOMediaCodec/av1-spec/annex.e.decoder.model.md

 ScheduledRemoval [ i ] = ScheduledRemovalResource [ i ]
 ~~~~~

-Derivation of ScheduledRemovalTiming [ i ] in the decoding schedule mode is described in section X,
+Derivation of ScheduledRemovalTiming [ i ] in the decoding schedule mode is described in [section E.7.1][],
-and derivation of ScheduledRemovalResource [ i ] in the resource availability mode is described in section Y.
+and derivation of ScheduledRemovalResource [ i ] in the resource availability mode is described in [section E.7.2][].

 #### End of DFG bits arrival
 {:.no_count}